 Using a personal alarm, we enable patients to be discharged from the hospital sooner than usual.
 Allowing them to return to their homes.
 All the while having the peace of mind that help is on hand when they need it.

 Careline services are widely available.
 Many local councils offer them to their residents.
 While national providers such as Telecare24 make them available to anyone in the UK, including Northern Ireland.

 Telecare24 works closely with many healthcare professionals to help patients leave the hospital.
 Therefore continuing to enjoy the comforts of their own home.
 This results in fewer bed blockings in hospitals.

 What happens when a discharge nurse or other healthcare professional refers a patient to us?
 They receive a personal alert within 24 hours for the first four weeks.
 Afterwards, the patient decides whether to return the device or continue using it for a small weekly fee.

-Mrs Aldridge from Nottingham who received a TeleCare24 careline alarm under its Community Alarm Scheme after being discharged from hospital said, ”To be able to return to my own home felt so good and I feel I improved far better at home.
-I was a little nervous coming home on my own, but to be honest; knowing I had a careline alarm installed and that I’d be able to get help if I needed it was a great comfort.
-Although I’m much better now, I’ve decided to keep the pendant alarm for peace of mind!”
+Mrs. Aldridge from Nottingham, who received a Telecare24 personal alarm under its Community Alarm Scheme after she was discharged from the hospital, said, ”To be able to return to my own home felt so good, and I feel I improved far better at home.
+I was a little nervous coming home on my own.
+To be honest; knowing I had a careline alarm installed and that I’d be able to get help if I needed it was a great comfort.
+Although I’m much better now, I’ve decided to keep the pendant alarm for peace of mind.”